Table of Contents

 Design

-Available in black or white models, the HD 450BT over-ear headphones feature generously padded memory foam earpads and an overall comfortable fit.
-The semi-matte surface has a clean, stylish look, with most of the controls subtly moved to the side panels.
-Inside each cabinet is a 32mm dynamic driver that provides a frequency range of 18Hz to 22kHz.
-The headset is compatible with Bluetooth 5.0 and supports AAC, AptX, and SBC codecs.
+Available in black or white, the HD 450BT over-ear headphones feature generously padded memory foam earpads for all-day comfort.
+The semi-matte finish carries with it a clean and stylish look, with most of the controls remaining discreetly on the side panels.
+Inside each cabinet is a 32mm dynamic driver which covers the frequency range from 18Hz to 22kHz.
+The headset supports Bluetooth 5.0 with AAC, AptX, and SBC codecs.

 The right side panel of the right earcup houses the power/pairing, playback, track navigation, volume rocker, and dedicated voice assistant buttons.
 The power button doubles as the ANC button depending on how long you press it (two seconds to power on, short press to turn ANC on or off).
 An audio cable is included 3.5mm jack located on the top of the side panel, as well as a USB-C-to-USB-A charging cable for the USB-C port also on this panel.